Q: What is AWS Glue?

 How does AWS Glue Elastic Views relate to a data lake?

 A data lake is a scalable centralized repository in Amazon S3 that is optimized to make data from many diverse data stores accessible in one place to support analytical applications and queries.
-A data lake enables analytics and machine learning across all of your organization’s data for improved business insights and decision making.
+A data lake enables analytics and machine learning across all your organization’s data for improved business insights and decision making.
 AWS Glue Elastic Views, on the other hand, is a service that enables you to combine and replicate data across multiple databases and your Amazon S3 data lake.
 If you are building application functionality that needs to access specific data from one or more existing data stores in near-real time, AWS Glue Elastic Views enables you to replicate data from multiple data stores and keep the data up-to-date.
 You can also use AWS Glue Elastic Views to load data from operational databases into a data lake by creating views over your operational databases and materializing them into your data lake.

 AWS Product Integrations